moj-analytical-services/user-guidance/source/documentation/errors.md

 ## `s3tools::s3_path_to_full_df()` fails on Excel file

 **Note that `s3tools` has now been deprecated in favour of `Rs3tools`.
-We are retaining this information here in case of similar errors in `Rs3tools` as the general advice may be relevant.**
+We are retaining this information here in case of similar errors in `Rs3tools` as the general advice may be relevant.** More information is available in this [ADR Record](https://silver-dollop-30c6a355.pages.github.io/documentation/30-architecture/40-architecture-decision-records/104-ADR104-replacing-s3tools.html#adr104-replacing-s3tools-with-botor)

 `s3tools::s3_path_to_full_df` attempts to read in data from various filetypes, including Excel, but this sometimes fails.